Chameleon (Helloween album): Background

 "Windmill", and "Step Out of Hell".

 The album received negative reviews both critically and commercially, and vocalist Michael Kiske and drummer Ingo Schwichtenberg were fired after the subsequent promotional tour.

 Michael Weikath stated that 'Chameleon' could have been better with a different approach but it was the result of what was there at the time and the intentions they had with it.
-The band were lambasted with debts of the amount of two million Deutschmarks, and were just trying to get rid of that and thought that if they made the album commercial it would work.
+The band were lambasted with debts of the amount of two million Deutschmarks (equivalent to £800,000 as of 2025), and were just trying to get rid of that and thought that if they made the album commercial it would work.
 "Step Out of Hell" was one of the older tracks Roland Grapow had done with his old band Rampage, which was released originally as a track called "Victims of Rock".
 Grapow changed the lyrics and he remade it as a song with Helloween.
 The lyrics dealt with Ingo Schwichtenberg.
 Grapow's song "Music" was also recorded differently and bluesier with other lyrics by Rampage.
 It's on the second record they did in 1983 "Love Lights Up The Night".

 There was a lot of 1970s era in the song “Music” and in his guitar part on “When The Sinner.”
 He was listening a lot to Stevie Ray Vaughan at the time and was also influenced by Brian May.
 Grapow stated that 'Chameleon' was something that the band needed to do.
 Helloween wanted to change the musical direction and try some new material.
 That was the main reason.
 There wasn't any pressure from the label or from the outside.
 Nobody at the label heard the demos, and the band had 100% control.

 A problem during the 'Chameleon' recording was that Grapow was still new in the band at the time and he didn't know which way he should approach.
 Grapow was replacing Kai Hansen, and tried to write songs with a heavy metal direction, which he did on 'Pink Bubbles Go Ape'.
 He thought he did a good job, but the other band members, the songwriters, they had changed.
 Helloween recorded the successful 'Keeper' albums and then Hansen left, and they tried to do totally different kind of music.
 Grapow described 'Chameleon' as the three Helloween songwriters' solo record.